In an industry that doesn’t often put the consumer first, Lexop is changing the way companies manage their collection process.

 While most Canadians experience long winters, many are also see lots of hot summer weather when the season rolls around.
 When those temperatures arrive, it’s a huge relief to have a nice pool to jump in.
 The only problem is that most pools, whether large or small, can be pricey to purchase and maintain.
 No need to worry, because the right type of financing will help you buy the pool of your dreams over time.

-Comparing Your Pool Financing Options
+Swimming Pool Financing Options

 Pools come in all shapes, sizes, and costs.
 There are above-ground pools that you can purchase on the spot and set up with your friends, family, or a technician.
 Then there are in-ground pools that require weeks of labour and a team of builders to construct.